A-Herzog/Warteschlangensimulator/docs/Tutorial_en/index.md

 ## Step 8

-In the default case the exponential distribution with an average inter-arrival time of 60 seconds is choosen.
+In the default case the exponential distribution with an average inter-arrival time of 60 seconds is chosen.
 We want an **average inter-arrival time of 50 seconds**, so we click on "Edit" and change the average inter-arrival time.

 ![Warteschlangensimulator tutorial - step 8](Tutorial08.png)